-If the owner of the dry cleaners wears unkempt, worn out or very dated clothing, then he may not understand what you expect for the care of your garments.
+If the owner wears unkempt, worn out or very dated clothing, then he or she may not understand what treatment you expect for the care of your garments.
 The best way to appreciate the value of good clothes is to wear them.

-It also is important to ask if the owner actually works on-site or if he or she is an absentee owner.
-A small number of good dry cleaners are run remotely and few dry-cleaning establishments are large enough to afford a good quality production manager.
-Dry cleaning is a hands-on business and the owner needs to be around the production area every day to make it a successful operation.
+It is also important to ask if the owner actually works on-site of if he or she is absentee.
+A small number of dry cleaners are run remotely, and few dry-cleaning establishments are large enough to afford a good quality production manager.
+Dry cleaning is a hands-on business, and the owner needs to be around the production area every day to make it a successful operation.

 The owner should be enthusiastic about their job.
 Are they passionate or are they just trying to make a living?
-Like the men’s clothing business, there are people who own stores and there are merchants.
-Merchants take pride in what they do and are always looking to improve: themselves, their staff and their business.
-Enthusiasm is an easy way to judge who these people are.
-The same goes for dry cleaners.
+In men’s fashion and clothing, there are people who own stores and then there are merchants.
+Merchants take pride in their work and are always looking to improve themselves, their staff and their business.
+The same should go for dry cleaners.

-Do you interact with a new person behind the counter almost every time you go to the dry cleaner?
-High turnover means a staff that will not have the experience to properly take care of your clothes.
-The average dry cleaner turns its staff 100-200% a year.
-The good ones have a 12-15% annual turnover.
-If the turnover is high, note how the owner treats his employees when you see them interact.
-The employees are really the ones taking care of your clothes.
-The respect they are given is the same amount of respect they will give to your clothes as the respect they are given by the management and owner.
+Is the person you interact with behind the counter different almost every time you go?
+High turnover means the staff working with your clothes will not have the experience to take care of them properly.
+The average dry cleaner turnover rate per year is 100–200%… but the good ones have a 12–15% annual turnover.
+Note how the owner treats his employees.
+The employees are, after all, the ones taking care of your clothes.
+The respect they are given is the same amount of respect they will give to your clothes.